MEET THE Event Producers

 Each recipient has helped raise the standards and level of professionalism in business, while inspiring and mentoring future generations, laying the groundwork that encourages all women to strive for excellence.

-Megan has been a Partner at Marketplace Media and Events since 2006.
-Megan has lived in Missoula since 1993 and is raising two girls, Bailie 7 and Charlie 4, with her husband Matt.
+Megan has been a Partner at Marketplace Events since 2006.
+Megan has lived in Missoula since 1993 and is raising two girls, Bailie and Charlie, with her husband Matt.
 They love living in Missoula and relaxing at their family cabin in Seeley Lake.

 MEET THE Host and Moderator